-TATTO is a multilevel educational and action learning sequence that prepares doctoral students for the rigors of teaching in a college or university environment.
+The Laney Graduate School's TATTO is a multilevel educational and action learning sequence that prepares doctoral students for the rigors of teaching in a college or university environment.

-- Graduate School of Arts & Sciences course
+- Laney Graduate School course

 - Teaching Assistantship, a controlled and carefully monitored teaching opportunity